-You stop at Yandabo, a village specializing in pot-making and where the peace treaty of the First Anglo-Burmese war was signed on Feb.
+You will stop at Yandabo, a village specializing in pot-making and where the peace treaty of the First Anglo-Burmese war was signed on Feb.
 24, 1826.
-Cruise all day and moor overnight near the river villageof Shwe Nann Tint.
+Cruise all day and moor overnight near the river village of Shwe Nann Tint.

 Overnight on board

 Enjoy the sunrise near Bagan.
 Disembark at Aye Yar jetty around 10.15 hrs.
 Then your private guide and driver will pick you up and transfer you to the hotel to check in.
-The rest of the day is free at your leisure.
+The rest of the day will be free at your leisure.

 Overnight in Bagan